feedhenry-staff/fh-rest-express-router/README.md

   name: 'orders',

   // Joi schemas that validate the querystring/body is safe to pass to
   // an adapter instance.
-Only for list, create, and update
+Only for list, create, update and read
   bodyAndQueryValidations: {
     'list': [{
       schema: require('./validate-list-schema.js'),